colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-correctness.md

 sidebar_position: 4000
 ---

-# Functions for correctness
+# Formulas for correctness

-The following functions help you ensure your notebook is always in a correct state, by double-checking your calculations programmatically.
+The following formulas help you ensure your notebook is always in a correct state, by double-checking your calculations programmatically.

 ## assert